AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 Note that this is a realistic simulation of what you are likely to have to do to request the addition of a new endpoint to your institutional subscription, where you will probably need to send your endpoint ID to your institutional subscription administrator.

-To confirm that your endpoint has been added to AARNet's subscription, we can check the endpoint details by entering:
+To confirm that your endpoint has been added to AARNet's subscription for the workshop, we can check the endpoint details by entering:
 ```
 globus-connect-server endpoint show
 ```